Siphon880gh/devbrain/Cross-Platform - React Native/_PRIMER - React Native - Concepts on Navigation.md

 ### Passing Data

 Usually with traditional web url routes (node js, express, etc) you pass data between pages using url queries.
 In the case of React Navigation or Expo Router (syntax varies slightly with expo router being more pedantic having keys), we pass data in an object at the same navigate function call that opens a page based on its route.
 It doesn’t matter if the route it passes data to belongs to a stack or not.
-Pass The data is intercepted as props.params
+Passed data is intercepted as props.params

 ---